anytimesoon/eurovision-party/README.md

 # Running locally
 This project is still a work in progress, but the back end is currently in a working state.
 It requres a mysql server running on your machine.
 Once that is set up, run from the root directory:```go run .```

-The front end uses SvelteKit, and still requires a lot of work, but some views are currently working.
-This can be run by navigating to the `frontend` directory and running ```npm run dev```
+The front end uses SvelteKit, and can be run by navigating to the `frontend` directory and running ```npm run dev```

 You should now be able to log in using the signin link in the go logs.

+# Attributions
+Thank you to openmoji for designing all emojis – the open-source emoji and icon project.
+License: CC BY-SA 4.0